-- You can use the effect of any of your prepped spells that have a "While prepped" effect that is specific to the main phase.
-Such effects may be used on the turn that the spell is prepped or any subsequent turn if the spell is still prepped. - Some "While prepped" effects do not occur during the main phase. - Each "While prepped" effect may be used once per turn.
+You can use the effect of any of your prepped spells that have a "While prepped" effect that is specific to the main phase.
+Such effects may be used the same turn that the spell is prepped or any subsequent turn if the spell is still prepped.